IanFrelinger/disaster-response-dashboard/video-production/UNIFIED_VO_SCRIPT.md

 "Tracks evacuation status, occupant counts, and shelter assignments for real-time coordination."

-"Integrates with building management systems and emergency communications networks."
+"Designed to integrate with building systems; today shows building-level status and progress."

 ---